0x9c40/template-test/README.md

 # Instructions:

-1. Create a new repo using this as a template (include all branches)
+1. Create a new repo using this repo as a template (include all branches)
+2. Clone the repo
+3. $ npm install
-2. Make appropriate name changes in webpack.config.js and package.json
+4. Make appropriate name changes in webpack.config.js and package.json
-3. Clone the new repo
+5. Delete this README.md
-4. Use scripts from package.json
+6. Use scripts from package.json